Jeremiah-dev341/Jeremiah-dev341/README.md

 Full Stack Developer| Designer
 ------------------------------

-I am an aspiring Full Stack Developer who ise passionate about coding, learning and solving real-world problems through coding.
+I am an aspiring Full Stack Developer who is passionate about coding, learning and solving real-world problems through coding👨🏻‍💻.
 I am currently learning HTML, CSS, Javascript and React.
 My goal is to become a skilled Full Stack developer, contribute to open-source, and build impactful projects.
 I am interested in future-proof technologies.
 I am open to beginner-friendly projects, those that help me grow as a developer.
 Apart from coding, I love exploring new ideas, learning new skills, and creating meaningful experiences.

 * 🌍  I'm based in Nairobi, Kenya
 * ✉️  You can contact me at [jeremiahkinuthia341@gmail.com](mailto:jeremiahkinuthia341@gmail.com)